 1.6.10.
 Regenerative braking

 The vehicles of the convoy shall have similar regenerative capabilities.
-This is fulfilled by selecting vehicles of the similar electrification grade (see 1.6.7).
+This is fulfilled by selecting vehicles of the similar electrification grade (see paragraph 1.6.7.).
 If the regenerative braking function of a vehicle can be deactivated, the driver is allowed to do so only if all vehicles in the convoy run under the same regenerative braking conditions.

 1.6.11.
 Vehicle acceptable aerodynamic performances